 Kyichu Lhakhang/ Monastery

 This one is again non-touristy.
-In fact no one around!
-This dzong was completely gutted by fire and now it is just in ruins.
-The view is amazing from here, one side it is thick green vegetation and another side is snow-capped mountains.
-The horse breeders who take their horse to Tiger nest stay on this side hence a lot of them were freely galloping around.
+It has no one around.
+This dzong was entirely gutted by fire, and now it is just in ruins.
+The view is fantastic from here.
+On one side, it is thick green vegetation, and another side is snow-capped mountains.
+The horse breeders who take their horse to Tiger nest stay on this side; hence, many of them were freely galloping around.
 It is not a must-visit place, but if you have time in Paro and want some quiet time, this is a great place.

 Drukgyal ruined fortress complex